-Data collectors will conduct naturalistic participant observations within the planned support team project meetings, clinical consensus group meetings, stakeholder engagement group meetings, patient safety and quality committee, and ward-based clinical meetings (29).
-Each observation session is anticipated to last between one to two hours.
-Fieldnotes will be taken to spatially contextualise events within the study aims (30).
-These observations will not be guided by a pre-determined schedule, but rather, they will inductively evolve in real-world
+Data collectors will conduct naturalistic participant observations within the planned support team project meetings, clinical consensus group meetings, stakeholder engagement group meetings, patient safety and quality committee and ward-based clinical meetings.34 Each observation session is anticipated to last between 1 and 2 hours.
+Fieldnotes will be taken to spatially contextualise events within the study aims.35 These observations will not be guided by a predetermined schedule, but rather, they will inductively evolve in real-world practice environments.
+This includes how staff converse with one another, how they plan and make decisions together about perioperative care (ie, implementation, communication pathways and leadership), and how decision-making processes evolve and take shape across different meetings with different stakeholders.